We get asked this question a lot: Does my car insurance cover me if I leave my keys in my car?

 It’s obviously an attractive target for car thieves, who don’t even have to risk the time it takes to hotwire the car.
 They can just break the window (if the door is even locked), hop in, and drive away.

 There are three layers of coverage you should be aware of in this situation: Vehicular coverage – which covers everything factory-installed on the vehicle, and contents coverage, which refers to any personal belongings you lost because you left them in the vehicle when it was stolen.

-Car insurance is designed to just cover the car itself – and any custom parts or features you declared to the insurance company prior to the loss that are included on your insurance contract.
-If you have any after-market custom parts modifications on the car, click here for more information on how to insure those add-ons against theft.
+Car insurance is designed to just cover the car itself – and any custom parts or features you declared to the insurance company prior to the loss that is included on your insurance contract.
+If you have any after-market custom parts modifications on the car, click here for more information on how to ensure those add-ons against theft.